Karima Baloch

-Karima Baloch (کریمه بلۏچ; 8 March 1983 – 20/22 December 2020), also known as Karima Mehrab (کریمہ محراب), was a Baloch human rights activist and a dissident.
-She campaigned for the independence of Balochistan from Pakistan, and was included in the BBC's list of 100 inspirational and influential women in 2016.
+Karima Baloch (کریمه بلۏچ; 8 March 1983 – 20/22 December 2020), also known as Karima Mehrab (کریمہ محراب), was a Baloch human rights activist from Balochistan, Pakistan.
+She was the first female chairperson of the Baloch Students Organization (BSO).
+She was included in the 100 Women List by the BBC in 2016, where she was identified as a political activist campaigning for the "independence for Balochistan from Pakistan."

+In 2015, Karima fled Pakistan and took refuge in Canada after fearing for her life for speaking out against enforced disappearances and extrajudicial killings allegedly carried out by the Pakistani military.
+On 22 December 2020, her dead body was found submerged at Toronto's waterfront under circumstances that were described as suspicious by her family, as well as several politicians and activists including the Baloch Yakjehti Committee (BYC), who claimed she was murdered by the Pakistani state.
+Despite Canadian authorities ruling her death as "non-criminal," her death raised significant concerns and demands for further investigation.

 Activist career

 Baloch started her career as a human rights and independence activist in 2005, when she attended a protest in Turbat over forced disappearances in the Pakistani province of Balochistan, where she carried a picture of one of her missing relatives.
 She joined the Baloch Students Organization (BSO) in 2006, serving in several different positions and eventually becoming the organization's chairperson in 2015.
 During these years, Baloch travelled all over Balochistan, organizing outreach programs such as protests and rallies.
 A 2014 OZY article about her states, "In Islamabad, Pakistan's capital, Karima is seen as a dangerous political actor and a threat to the nation’s security.
 Meanwhile, a thousand kilometers southwest, deep inside Balochistan, she's a local hero and a beacon of hope."